forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 --rowLimit: (Optional) the number of rows to extract, -1=all, default=1000

---sessionId : (Optional) the salesforce sessionId. if specified,specify endpoint
+--sessionId : (Optional) the Salesforce sessionId. if specified,specify endpoint

 --fileEncoding : (Optional) the encoding of the inputFile default UTF-8

 --CodingErrorAction:(optional) What to do in case input characters are not UTF8: IGNORE|REPORT|REPLACE.
 Default REPORT.
 If you change this option you risk importing garbage characters

+--uploadFormat : (Optional) the whether to upload as binary or csv. default binary");

 ## Usage Example 1: Only Generate the schema file from CSV